Maheshmali1/Sign_Me_Up_NewsLetter_signUp_website/README.md

-# Sign_Me_Up : NewsLetter_signUp_website
-Sign Me Up : Node.js Web Application for Newsletter Signup
+# Sign Me Up : Node.js Web Application for Newsletter Signup

 - The newsletter signup website is a project that allows users to subscribe to a newsletter service by providing their email address.